katunopolis/vibe-faveo/project-structure.md

 6. Create a dedicated Railway configuration section in the bootstrap script
 7. Implement proper Laravel Mix asset compilation
 8. Add more comprehensive diagnostic tools for other common issues
+9. Create additional memory-only versions of other maintenance tools (repair-database, create-admin, fix-permissions)
+10. Add support for more database connection methods in memory-only tools

 ### Database Setup Tools
 The project now includes several improved database configuration and setup tools: